Peach Moscow Mule

 Make the Cinnamon-Infused Simple Syrup

-- In a heavy-bottomed saucepan, measure out the water and sugar.
+- Measure out the water and sugar into a heavy-bottomed saucepan.
 Bring to a boil, then remove from the heat.

 - Add in the cinnamon sticks, and cover for 30 minutes to three hours.
 (The longer the simple syrup infuses, the more cinnamon-y it will become.
 Proceed with caution.)